dloss/klp/README.md

 ### Get an overview of the log data

-Use `--stats-only`/`-S` to get some basic statistics about number of events in the log file, the timespan, the names of keys and the log levels:
+Use `--stats-only`/`-S` to get some basic statistics about number of events in the log file, the timespan, the names of the keys and the log levels:

 ```bash
 $ klp -S mylog.logfmt